JuEeHa/fucksed/README.md

 Error handling
 --------------
 At the moment fucksed does no error handling.
-Upon encountering an unknown command (`.` or `,`) or a command that cannot appear at such a position (`]` without matchin `[`) fucksed simply stops processing the program, and outputs the partial compilation.
+Upon encountering an unknown command (`.` or `,`) or a command that cannot appear at such a position (`]` without a matching `[`) fucksed simply stops processing the program, and outputs the partial compilation.

 Portability
 -----------